-It started to get worse last year just before the US election, and it’s been building up to a feverish pitch as we head into the buying season.
+It started to get worse just before the last US election, and it’s been building up to a feverish pitch.
 It’s a bad case of the three O’s.
 What are they?
 Obligations, Offers, and Overwhelm.

 We pile on the obligations to family, to our coworkers and bosses, to ourselves.
 Our inbox and social media feeds are filled with offers for this sale and that special.
 And we’re overwhelmed with everything that’s working very hard to grab and keep our attention.
 Try this!
 Buy that!
 Be thinner/prettier/richer/healthier/nobler.
 Boom, slam, pow…MORE!

 I don’t like it.
 I just want to hang out with the people I love, play with my clay, pet my kitties, and eat good food.
 Ya know?
 Are you with me?
 So, what can we do to make this happen?
 We can take charge, that’s how.
 You don’t have to pay attention to everyone and everything.
 You can CHOOSE where you pay attention.
 Here are some ideas.

 It’s easy to assume that we have no control over our social media, and to an extent that’s true.
 But we DO have a lot more control than you’d think.
 Here’s how to tame Facebook to make it full of inspiration and peace.